kcl-ddh/digipal/README.md

 		/* ... data ... */
 	});

-It is possible to use the first paramter in various ways:
+It is possible to use the first parameter in various ways:
 1. A single id, like in the examples.
 Ex.
 12453
 2. An array of ids.
 Ex.
 [134, 553, 356]
 3. An object representing the fields and chosen values to match the record.
 Ex. {id: 10, image:61}